The Cleveland Indians bring a tortured history in closeout games into another closeout game

 “He’s a DH, so we ain’t got to worry about him running around too much,” Lindor said.
 “We think he’ll be fine.
 He’ll be back soon.”

 Sunday afternoon, the Indians looked like an impermeable force, a team ready to cruise into the next round.
+The baseball playoffs supply change with alarming speed.
 The Indians have been here before, and they know too well how fast series can change.
 Wednesday, they will try to stave off another harsh lesson.

 Read more on MLB: